yuriy-chumak/ol/extensions/README.md

 1. the function name (`"asin"` in the example above),
 1. the function parameters, if any (`fft-double` in the example above).

-We use some common names for types in tables:
-  * `integer-types` means type-enum+, type-enum-, type-int+, and type-int-.
-  * `number-types` means integer-types, type-rational, type-inexact, and type-complex
-  * `string-types` means type-string, type-string-wide, and type-string-dispatch.
-  * `structure-type` means list (possibly a tree) of structure types in consistent order.

 ## Function result types